LinJHS/AntiRec/README.md

 - [Tauri](https://tauri.app/) (install using the official guide)
 - [pnpm](https://pnpm.io/) (a fast, disk space-efficient package manager)
 - A valid audio input device (microphone)
+- A virtual sound card driver such as "Virtual Audio Cable"

 ### Installation
 1. Clone the repository: